 To assist in the development of efficient programs of counseling and guidance to aid the student in selecting a suitable post-secondary school.

-To serve the students, the parents, the secondary schools, and the post-secondary schools by considering all the factors that may influence a student's transition from high school to post-secondary education without regard to race, creed, sex, sexual orientation, political affiliation or national origin.
+To serve the students, the parents, the secondary schools, and the post-secondary schools by considering all the factors that may influence a student's transition from high school to post-secondary education without regard to race, creed, gender, sexual orientation, political affiliation, or national origin.

 To meet the professional needs of individuals regarding admission procedures through research, communication, and the sharing of resources.

-To promulgate and promote adherence to the policies and positions of NACAC including the Statement of Principles of Good Practice of NACAC.
+To promote adherence to the policies and positions of NACAC including the Statement of Principles of Good Practice of NACAC.

-ARTICLE II: MEMBERSHIP AND DUES
+ARTICLE III: MEMBERSHIP

-Section 1.
-Voting membership eligibility is limited to institutions and organizations located in Kentucky and individuals other than retired members who perform the majority of their professional duties in Kentucky.
+1. Voting membership eligibility is limited to institutions and organizations located in Kentucky and individuals other than retired members who perform the majority of their professional duties in Kentucky.
 Voting membership in KYACAC shall be extended to:

-Two and four year colleges, universities, and other post-secondary educational institutions which are not-for-profit, which are accredited or in the opinion of the Executive Board are in agreement with the purposes of the Association.
-A member post-secondary institution shall be represented by a person charged with the responsibility of admitting its students.
+Two and four year colleges, universities, and other post-secondary educational institutions which are not-for-profit, which are accredited or, in the opinion of the Executive Board, are in agreement with the purposes of the Association.

 Any primary or secondary school in the Commonwealth of Kentucky or listed in resources approved by the Executive Board.
-Each member secondary school shall have one vote and shall be represented by a person charged with the responsibility for guiding students in planning for post-secondary education.

 Not-for-profit primary and secondary school districts and college and university systems.

+Regional representatives of two or four year colleges, universities, or post-secondary institutions located outside of Kentucky who perform the majority of their professional duties in Kentucky.
+Such members cannot hold voting membership of the NACAC affiliate assigned to the individual’s institution.

-Individuals whose professional activities in the area of counseling, admission or financial aid services are at KYACAC member organizations, agencies and institutions, school districts, or college or university systems.
+Individuals whose professional activities in the area of counseling, admission, or financial aid services are at KYACAC member organizations, agencies and institutions, school districts, or college or university systems.

-To organizations, agencies, and institutions which are not-for-profit and whose primary activities consist of providing post-secondary counseling, admission, and financial aid services and whose mission is in agreement with that of KYACAC.
-Such a member shall be represented by an officer charged with the responsibility of performing services relating to the counseling or admission of students.
+Not-for-profit organizations whose primary activities consist of working on a multi-state, national, or international level and providing counseling, admission, or financial aid services to students or to the college admission counseling or to the financial aid professions.

+Not-for-profit community-based organizations which provide counseling, admission, or financial aid services only to students at the state or local level on an on-going basis.

 Retired persons who were actively engaged in providing counseling, admission, or financial aid services.

+Persons who were employed at a voting member institution or organization during the current year or immediately preceding membership year who are no longer employed by any member or member eligible institution.

 Independent educational consultants or counselors who are self-employed

-or employed by a company providing counseling, admission or financial aid services to students and/or their parents.
+or employed by a company providing counseling, admission, or financial aid services to students and/or their parents.

 2. Associate (non-voting) membership in KYACAC may be extended to:

-Any association or out-of-state secondary or post-secondary school who is not-for-profit, and whose interests are, in the opinion of the Executive Board, in accordance with the aims and purposes of the Association.
+Individuals from any association or out-of-state secondary or post-secondary school who is not-for-profit, and whose interests are, in the opinion of the Executive Board, in accordance with the aims and purposes of the Association.

 Individuals whose professional activities in the area of counseling, admission or financial aid services are at out-of-state KYACAC member organizations, agencies and institutions, school districts, or college or university systems.